 The size of Boston University, and the cross-disciplinary nature of World Christianity, means the subject can be pursued through four different PhD programs at the university.

-In addition, the Graduate Program of Religion offers a PhD in Religious Studies, which includes the study of World Christianity through its texts and traditions.
+In addition, the Boston University Graduate Program of Religion offers a PhD in Religious Studies, which includes the study of World Christianity through its texts and traditions.

 Some overlap may exist between the four programs, but ultimately each one cultivates the particular skills relevant to its discipline.
-Before someone applies, a prospective student should explore how he or she wants to approach World Christianity at Boston University.
+Before applying, a prospective student should explore how he or she wants to approach World Christianity at Boston University.